What are the 4Ps of Marketing?

 How can Digital Marketing Promote Products?

-Digital marketing aims at attracting & engaging a target audience through online promotional work.
+Digital marketing aims to attract and engage a target audience through online promotional work.
 Experienced marketers source information from industry research to promote products.

 Digital marketing promotion includes various elements such as:

 - Public Relations and Sponsorship.

 - Email marketing.

 - Influencers and Key Opinion Leaders (KOLs).